zmoitier/Scattering_BIE_QPAX/README.md

 ## Symbolic expressions

-The Symbolic_expansions folder provides inner expansions for Laplace and Helmholtz double-layer potentials using Mathematica notebook or SymPy (see section 3 and 4 or the associted manuscript).
+The Symbolic_expansions folder provides inner expansions for Laplace and Helmholtz double-layer potentials using Mathematica notebook or SymPy (see section 3 and 4 or the associated manuscript).

 ## Contact